-A crowd control effect that effectively reduces a targets movement stat to 0, meaning it cannot move.
-It can be thought of as only effecting the legs (or other primary mode of movement sucha s wings).
+A crowd control effect that effectively reduces a targets movement stat to 0, meaning it cannot move along the tabletop.
+It can be thought of as only effecting the legs (or other primary mode of movement such as wings).
 This has no effect on the rest of the body, so the target may use instants and actions as normal provided they don't move the target from its current location.
 This effect is sometimes referred to as Rooted.
-In most cases a successful Strength stat test can remove the snare effect, and counts as an instant.
+In most cases a successful Strength stat test can remove the Snare effect, and counts as an instant.
 Depending on what is causing the Snare effect, attacking physical restraints can cancel the effect.
 Flying targets that are snared immediately begin to fall to the ground at a rate of 6" per round while the snare effect is present This is not the same as immobilize, which effects the entire body.

 A specialization refers to one of many Specialist Secondary Skills.
 Specialist secondary Skills are grouped into Weapon Specializations, Combat Specializations, or class Mechanic Specializations.
 No player character may ever have more than two specializations.
 See Specialist Skills for more details.

 Spell power refers to modifiers that grant additional damage or healing to spirit or faith powers.